-MODELS IN THERAPEUTIC WORK WITH TRAUMATIZED CHILDREN - PART 1 - PATRICK TOMLINSON (2014)
+MODELS IN THERAPEUTIC WORK WITH TRAUMATIZED CHILDREN - PARTS 1 & 2 - PATRICK TOMLINSON (2014, REVISED 2021)

-As with parenting the outcomes of a service for traumatized children are going to be determined by:
+As with parenting, the outcomes of services for traumatized children are going to be determined by,

 • the local community; and the wider socio-political-economic environment.

-While trauma may mainly be perceived as an issue between the ‘victim’ and ‘perpetrator’ it is not helpful to ignore the context or ecological aspect.
-Trauma happens within an environment, such as a home, a family, a neighborhood, a community and a society.
-A model for recovery needs to consider not only the different levels of the context but also the relationship between them.
-For instance, it probably would not be helpful to create a model, however rational it might seem in its clinical approach if it conflicts with cultural values and norms.
-Supporters of the ‘ecological model’ rightfully argue that outcomes can be improved by intervening at any level of the context.
-For example, ‘the best way to improve outcomes for young children is to improve the support provided to primary caregivers’, or ‘a reduction in poverty might reduce instances of trauma’.
+Development Takes Place in an Ecological System While trauma may often be perceived as an issue between the ‘victim’ and ‘perpetrator’ it is not helpful to ignore the context or ecological aspect.
+Trauma happens within an environment, such as a home, a family, a neighborhood, a community, and a society.
+A model for recovery needs to consider not only the various levels of the context but also the relationship between them.
+For instance, it would not be helpful to create a model, however rational it might seem in its clinical approach if it conflicts with cultural values and norms.
+Supporters of the ‘ecological model’ rightfully argue that outcomes can improve by intervening at any level of the context.
+For example, positive outcomes for children might be achieved by improving the support provided to primary caregivers, and/or reducing poverty will also help.

-When we are a team providing a service, we must have a shared model that we work to.
-Without this, the service is likely to be fragmented, inconsistent and potentially conflict-ridden.
-Clearly, in work with traumatized children, this is not helpful.
-Rather than provide children with high levels of consistency and predictability that are necessary for their recovery, the service is more likely to resemble the environments in which they were traumatized.
+The Need for a Clear Model When we are a team providing a service, we must have a shared model that we work to.
+Without this, the service is likely to be fragmented, inconsistent, and potentially conflict-ridden.
+In working with traumatized children, this is not helpful.
+Rather than provide children with important levels of consistency and predictability that are necessary for their recovery, the service is more likely to resemble the environments in which they were traumatized.

 When I began my career in 1985 at an English therapeutic community (Cotswold Community), the organization had a very well-developed model.
-It wasn't referred to as a model, but a therapeutic approach.
+It was not referred to as a model, but a therapeutic approach.
 The most striking feature for me was that the organizational aspects were fully incorporated into the model.
-Leadership, role clarity, authority, management, structure and boundary management were seen to be equally important to the ‘treatment task’ as the direct clinical work with the children.
+Leadership, role clarity, authority, management, structure, and boundary management were seen to be equally important to the ‘treatment task’, as the direct therapeutic work with the children.
 Not only were both aspects important, but the relationship between the two was also understood to be critical.
 This can be thought of as the relationship between therapy and management.
 It can also be reflected in what people sometimes refer to as the relationship between ‘business and care’.

 The object-mother is the mother as the object of her infant’s desires, the one who can satisfy the baby’s needs … The environment mother is the mother in the role of ‘the person who wards off the unpredictable and who actively provides care in handling and in general management’ (Jacobs, 1995, p.49).

-The balance between the different needs described above and how the potential conflict is managed is a key part of the therapeutic task.
+The Therapeutic Task The balance between the diverse needs described above and how the potential conflict is managed is a key part of the therapeutic task.
 Individual needs are always responded to within a context.
 For example, how are individual needs met within the context of group needs?
 We do not help children and young people by ignoring the reality of the context, which includes the resources available.
-We have to find creative ways of meeting needs.
-For example, a parent with 5 children is going to manage things differently compared to a parent with 1 child.
+We must find creative ways of meeting needs.
+For example, a parent with five children is going to manage things differently compared to a parent with one child.
 The outcomes for each child are determined by how the situation is managed – by the parents, the extended family and the child’s resourcefulness.
-In some cultures, the local community has a big role in looking after all the children.
+In some cultures, the local community has a crucial role in looking after all the children.
 Isaac Prilleltensky (2006) argues that wellness occurs in the inter-relationship between the personal, the relational and the collective.

-When I began my career, we had a team of 5 care workers looking after a group of 10 children.
-Nowadays, with the same type of child, it is more likely to be a team of 10 looking after a group of 3.
-The challenging question in the face of such change is whether the core principles of a model can be sustained?
+When I began my career, we had a team of five care workers looking after a group of ten children.
+Nowadays, with the same type of child, it is more likely to be a team of ten looking after a group of three.
+The challenging question in the face of such change is whether the core principles of a model are sustainable?

-Whether Darwin precisely said that or not it is an important point.
+Continuous Development and Evolution Whether Darwin precisely said that quote or not, it is a critical point.
 Models must be alive and adaptive – they must be open systems and have feedback loops, so they can receive the information they need from all parts of the system.
 In other words, a model can never become a fixed entity, as one part of the system changes other parts must adapt.
 It must continuously evolve.
 For example, a change in the external environment, politically, economically, or professionally will require an adaptation.
 As with evolution, those that survive are the most adaptive.